932,116

 -- Dan Jenkins

-Unlike its fancier sibling (Big D), Fort Worth stayed true to its roots and preserved much of what makes it a true western town.
-If you’re into the wild west, both authentic and that available as entertainment, you’re going to dig it here and enjoy the laid back atmosphere, live music, cultural festivals, bars, restaurants and the Fort Worth Stockyards!
+Unlike its fancier sibling (Big D), Fort Worth stayed true to its roots and preserved much of what makes it a true Western town.
+If you’re into the Wild West, both authentic and available as entertainment, you’re going to dig it here and enjoy the laid-back atmosphere, live music, cultural festivals, bars, restaurants, and the Fort Worth Stockyards!

 The tricky thing for Fort Worth right now is it has become a great place to live but not so much to work.
-Which means that lots or even most people who live here commute to Dallas to work and that makes Fort Worth feel a bit like a suburb of Dallas, at least economically.
-This lack of tax base has resulted in a poor school system and resulted in a city that is appealing to young people or retirees but not families.
+This means that lots of people who live here commute to Dallas to work and that makes Fort Worth feel a bit like a suburb of Dallas, at least economically.
+This lack of a tax base has resulted in a struggling school system and resulted in a city that is appealing to young people or retirees but not families as much.

 Urban style and cowboy culture aren’t two things that usually mix, but Fort Worth perhaps pulls it off better than anywhere else in the world.
 Fort Worth is known for being a family friendly area (and an area with friendly people more generally) with a Texas flavor.